-Determine the specific complaint you wish to make, and do so without delay.

-- If you are making the complaint in person, take along the purchase receipt, any guarantee or warranty and, if possible, the product. - Be assertive!
+- Determine the specific complaint you wish to make, and do so without delay. - Determine the specific action you want the business to take to remedy your complaint. - If you are making the complaint in person, take along the purchase receipt, any guarantee or warranty and, if possible, the product. - Be assertive!
 If a salesperson or company representative cannot deal with your complaint, ask for a higher authority or supervisor. - When you complain by mail, give the brand name, model number, size, color and other details needed for identifying the product.
 Include in your letter a specific explanation of the circumstances surrounding your complaint. - Keep a copy of your letter and all correspondence you receive.
 If you return the product, be sure to insure it.